-This is the second quay wall project that Landmarc has completed in the South Hams.
+This is the second restoring quay wall project that Landmarc has completed in the South Hams.
 See below for Greenway Quay.

 This project was undertaken for South Hams District Council in 2016 after coastal damage from exposure to severe winter storms 2014/2015 had caused the existing rock armour to fail, so the local village green which is situated behind this section of defences was exposed and being eroded.
-As well as reinstalling & re-profiling the original rock armour, in response to the council’s request for alternative solutions we designed a new innovative low-profile solution, which is both robust and aesthetically pleasing.
+As well as reinstalling and re-profiling the original rock armour, in response to the council’s request for alternative solutions we designed a new innovative low-profile solution, which is both robust and aesthetically pleasing.
 During the winter of 2016/2017 our new design was put under test with several storms hitting this section of the coast.
 Under observation, it performed as expected, dissipating the impact of each wave and preventing further erosion of the village green behind.

 A private landowner had a dream of building a cliff top home, but one of the planning conditions was to ensure that the cliff beneath the land was strengthened with concrete and rock armour to allow the build to happen.
-The main challenges were access & changing tides.
-The issue of gaining access was overcome by sourcing a landing craft from MTS in Falmouth, which would be able to carry a 22 ton excavator and land it on the beach.
+The main challenges were access and changing tides.
+The issue of gaining access was overcome by sourcing a landing craft from MTS in Falmouth, which would be able to carry a 22-ton excavator and land it on the beach.
 To combat the high tide, we were dropped off on an outgoing tide and had to race against time to build a platform on which to store the excavator above high tide level.
 Work was then started to build the rock armour required and to pump concrete into the cavities of the cliff.
 Working hours were restricted to tide times meaning that the Landmarc team were often working during night hours.
-The job was successfully completed and the excavator was able to make its return journey on the landing craft back to Falmouth.
+The job was successfully completed, and the excavator was able to make its return journey on the landing craft back to Falmouth.